yguitton/training-material/topics/statistics/tutorials/genomic-llm-pretraining/tutorial.md

 > <question-title></question-title>
 >
-> What does the above command?
+> What does the above command do?
 >
 > > <solution-title></solution-title>
 > >